Changsuk-Choi/Terragrunt-Config/README.md

 ## What is Remote state
 By default, Terraform stores state locally in a file named **terraform.tfstate**.

-- Teamwork: When working with Terraform in a team, use of a local file makes Terraform usage complicated because each user must make sure they always have the latest state data before running Terraform and make sure that nobody else runs Terraform at the same time.
+- Teamwork: When working with Terraform in a team, use of a local file makes Terraform usage complicated because each user must make sure they always have the latest state data before running Terraform and make sure that nobody else runs Terraform at the same time.With remote state, Terraform writes the state data to a remote data store, which can then be shared between all members of a team.
-&nbsp;
-With remote state, Terraform writes the state data to a remote data store, which can then be shared between all members of a team.
-&nbsp;
 - Locking: For fully-featured remote backends, Terraform can also use state locking to prevent concurrent runs of Terraform against the same state.
-&nbsp;
 - Sharing: Remote state allows you to share output values with other configurations via a terraform_remote_state data source.
-&nbsp;
 This allows your infrastructure to be decomposed into smaller components.
-&nbsp;
 - S3 backend: S3 backend stores the state as a given key in a given bucket on Amazon S3.
 This backend also supports state locking and consistency checking via Dynamo DB.
   ```hcl
   remote_state {